whartzler/Class_Project/README.md

 ## Questions to answer
 1. ML Model to predict based on the demographics determine if the owner is a FCV or BEV owner
 2. Review BEV or FCV owners and determine if their Demographics have and major differences or similarities
-    -  Male or Female the Primiary Customers of each type of Vehicle
+    -  Male or Female the Primiary Customers of each type of Vehicle Type
-    -
+    - Any similarities/differences between the customer home and education demoggraphics
+    - Any similarities/differences between the customer car useage

 ## Segment 1